DaveParr/awesome-climate-data/README.md

 ## Mission

-> We are making a human curated index of easily accessible, comprehensive and up-to-date data sources, maintained and relevant programming libraries, and mission focussed open-source projects to increase our awareness and ability to act on the climate emergency.
+> We are making a human curated index of easily accessible, comprehensive and up-to-date data sources, maintained and relevant programming libraries, and mission focussed open-source organisations to increase our awareness and ability to act on the climate emergency.

 ## Contributing